• Skip to main content

 Trying To Do A Public School Schedule

 I was public schooled.
 When I became a believer in Christ at age 30, and felt like I wanted to teach my children creation from God's point of view and homeschool them myself, it was a whole new world to me.
-I tried to follow a public school day with sitting at the table for long periods, timed outdoor time, so many minutes per subject, etc. My child was fidgety and miserable.
+I tried to follow a public school day with sitting at the table for long periods, limited outdoor time, so many minutes per subject, etc. My child was fidgety and miserable.
 Eventually, I found some other homeschooling moms and realized I could be much more relaxed and sit in the rocking chair to read, at night, not even during school hours for some of the books I would read to them.
 We could spend more time outside if we wanted and I could read to them while they were playing in the sandbox if I wanted to.
 Life got better and more relaxed then.

 Assuming The Child Is In That Grade For All Subjects

 My poor dear first child had to go through mom assuming she was in a grade for all subjects.
 She had to be “at that level” whether she was ready or not!
 The truth is, she had a hard time reading and no matter how many hours a day I would spend trying to teach her or how many different reading curriculums I spent money on thinking the previous one failed, she did not bloom in that area until later.
 Then, one day, things started to click, she got it and now she loves to read and reads more than anyone else in the household!
-In fact, she became an author and is now enrolled in college and reading those complicated books.
+In fact, she became an author and is now enrolled in college and reading very complicated books.

 I now know that children learn things in their own pace and timing.
 Some learn much faster than others and should not be held back due to their age and some need more time for them to fully understand it.